Your New VU

 Use the checklist included in Your New VU to ensure you complete the steps necessary to make a smooth transition to Vanderbilt.
 This will make certain that you are ready from day one to take your place on campus as a Commodore.

 We know some of you may have questions regarding the fall semester.
-As Interim Chancellor Susan R. Wente has stated, it is our goal and sincere hope to welcome you to campus in the fall, though no final decisions have been made at this time.
-We encourage you to visit the university’s Fall 2020 website frequently, as information is updated there regularly.
-The Fall 2020 website will include updates to dates or processes referenced in Your New VU.
+We encourage you to visit the university’s Health and Safety Protocols website frequently, as information is updated there regularly.
+The Health and Safety Protocols website will include the most recent and definitive updates to deadlines, processes, and other important dates listed in Your New VU.

 Again, congratulations to you and your family on your admission to Vanderbilt!
 Our entire community looks forward to greeting you.